Find answers to all your orthodontics questions below.

 We recommend using an electric toothbrush such as Sonicare or OralB.
 If you do not decide to use an electric toothbrush, use a toothbrush with soft bristles.

 Generally, braces do not hurt.
 However, you may feel a little sore or uncomfortable immediately after you first get them.
 This soreness is normal, and it will not last long.
-A salt water rinse can help relieve the soreness and inflammation.
-Dissolve a single teaspoon of salt in a full cup of lukewarm water and swish around your mouth for a few minutes.
+A salt water rinse can help relieve soreness and inflammation.
+Dissolve a single teaspoon of salt in a full cup of lukewarm water and swish it around your mouth for a few minutes.
 If soreness persists, you can take an over-the-counter pain reliever such as ibuprofen or Tylenol.
 If you experience lip, cheek, or tongue irritation in the weeks after getting braces, some wax can alleviate the problem quickly.

 The amount of time that you will need to wear braces varies, depending on several things, such as the severity of your bite problem.
 Most patients need to wear braces for 12 to 24 months, but this can be shorter or longer depending on your case.
 Your doctor will discuss this with you and give you a general idea of what you can expect.
-After several months of wearing braces, the progress can be measured more easily, and a more accurate update can be given to you regarding how much longer you can expected to wear braces.
+After several months of wearing braces, the progress can be measured more easily, and a more accurate update can be given to you regarding how much longer you can expect to wear braces.

 Yes.
-Generally there is no reason you cannot return to school or work the same day.
+Generally, there is no reason you cannot return to school or work the same day.

 Don’t panic if your teeth begin to feel a little loose.
 This is a normal part of the treatment process.
 Your braces must first loosen your teeth to move them into the right position.
-Once your teeth have repositioned, they will stabilize and no longer feel loose.
+Once your teeth have been repositioned, they will stabilize and no longer feel loose.

 Always rinse your aligners as soon as they are removed from your mouth.
-It is recommended that you soak your aligner trays with the Invisalign brand crystal cleaning solution every day.
+It is recommended that you soak your aligner trays with the Invisalign® brand crystal cleaning solution every day.
 This solution removes the bacteria from the aligners.
 Use a soft bristle toothbrush (not your toothbrush that you use daily) to lightly sweep away any debris that remains after the soak.
-After soaking, rinse off the aligners and place back in your mouth.
+After soaking, rinse off the aligners and place them back in your mouth.

 This varies according to your treatment plan.
-Generally, aligners are work for two weeks and exchanged for the next set.
+Generally, aligners work for two weeks and exchanged for the next set.
 In some cases, aligners may be worn for as little as a week before they’re switched out.
 This will depend on your specific treatment plan.

 Yes.
 We understand your busy schedule, and we are happy to help make the most of your time.
-On some occasions, we may request to speak with you when you return, so we ask you to check-in with our concierges before dropping off your child.
-You can also schedule any remote care treatment check-ups by using the Smile Doctors Anywhere App.
+On some occasions, we may request to speak with you when you return, so we ask you to check in with our concierges before dropping off your child.
+You can also schedule any remote care treatment check-ups by using the Smile Doctors Anywhere app.